 Corona was named to the list of 100 CEOs in April.
 Also that month he was noted as one of 73 hospital CEOs from state’s hardest hit by COVID-19.

 Prior to being named CEO, Corona led the development and implementation of the Upstate MIND (Medical Innovation and Novel Discovery) at the CNY Biotech Accelerator and was chairman of the department of pathology and laboratory medicine, medical director of neuropathology and vice president for innovation and business development.
+Their original page has more information.
 Now as CEO, he continues as the John B. Henry Professor of Pathology and senior associate dean for clinical affairs in the College of Medicine.

 Wright was named chief financial officer at Upstate University Hospital in 2008.
 A certified public accountant (CPA) with a Master in Business Administration, he oversees all financial functions for the hospital as well as patient access services, utilization management and retail/contract pharmacy operations.
 Among Wright’s accomplishments during his tenure as CFO is his role in facilitating and driving growth of the enterprise from $500 million in annual revenues to now more than $1.2 billion.
 Part of this growth was related to his key role in the successful acquisition and integration of Community General Hospital.
 He also led an organization wide re-engineering of revenue cycle processes and drove a paradigm shift in the organization toward financial disciplines, which has resulted in the hospital earnings profits in four of the last five years despite a reduction — and recent elimination — of state support.

 Prior to joining University Hospital, Wright served in other divisional CFO roles for both Cigna, Inc (a national healthcare insurer) and Empire Blue Cross (a Medicare fiscal intermediary).